ycrangelo/TechExamBC/README.md

 - has no NFT metadata like image and description. emplementation of ERC721 doesnt include metadata.
 - limited showing of transaction up to 10 transactions only per user.
 - mobile responsiveness is limited.
-- no real-time displaying owned nft and transactions in frontend. changes may delayed by a few seconds.
+- no real-time displaying owned nft and transactions in frontend. changes may delayed by a few seconds( need to manually refresh ).
 - Requires at least 0.001 SepoliaETH in the wallet to deploy or interact with the smart contract, as gas fees are needed for transactions.